Birmingham-City-Uni/milestone-repository-nadianadeem/README.md

 Created more nodes for the behaviour tree.

 <h4> 27/10/2022 </h4>
 Implemented costs for enemies traversing water.
 I also finished the implementation of the mini bomb FSM and fixed a bug to do with the re-entering phase of a state when stack based.
-Made some revisions worked on the feedback from Carlo, which included getting rid of some redudant code and allowing the state manager to have common states which it could push and changed to comparing the tag rather than getting the tag and comparing strings.
+Made some revisions worked on the feedback from Carlo, which included getting rid of some redudant code and allowing the state manager to have common states which it could push.
+Then I changed some code to compare the tag rather than getting the tag and comparing strings.

 <h4> 20/10/2022 </h4>
 This week I have been working on pathfinding algorithms and building the Mini Bomb FSM.
 I have implemented Greedy Best First Search and made the system more modular so the pathfind script can be put on individual enemies and the type of pathfind can be set individually.
 In addition to this, I have been putting together a basic combat system for the hero, with it's working animations.